ARION

 They spoke to one another only in whispers and only when necessary as they made their way under the cover of darkness, but there were green glowing lamps outside of the Sori domes that helped them pinpoint their destination.
 What they could not see, however, were the proximity sensors freshly placed around the domes, and as they got closer to the mark, a series of sharply brilliant LED lamps lit up the very spot where the four creepers were momentarily blinded.

-The snoozing bodies were loaded onto a flatbed truck and Ethan trundled off through the gate back to town with them while the other guards got back into position.
+The snoozing bodies were loaded onto a flatbed truck and Ethan trundled off through the gate back to town with them while the other guards got back into position in case others tried a second wave.
 During the drive, the brown bear gave Arion details of the incident to be relayed to the mayor whenever he woke for the next day.

-With the rising of the sun, Ken made a proclamation to all colonists that the aliens’ research station was now off limits to all but those authorized.
-He provided only a brief explanation of the night’s event and gave notice that deadly force was approved to be used against anyone else who tried to harm the Sori.
+There were no further attempts during the night, and with the rising of the sun, Ken made a proclamation to all personnel that the aliens’ research station was now off limits to all but those authorized.
+He provided only a brief explanation of the night’s event and gave notice that he had approved deadly force to be used against anyone else who tried to harm the Sori.

 He only let them know that those who were captured were subdued, but he did not mention that only mercy darts had been used, nor did he release their names.
 If anyone else contemplated a raid on the research station, he wanted them to believe they could be shot for their actions.
 This was serious business.